atomisthq/docs/docs/user-guide/interfaces/cli/install.md

     $ sudo apt-get install rug-cli
     ```

-**Note about the JDK 8 requirement:**
+!!! note "JDK 8 Requirement"
     Rug and the CLI require Java 8.
 Until Rug CLI 0.22, the package would try
     to automatically install the appropriate JDK but different people install Java
     differently on their machine.
 Therefore, starting with Rug CLI 0.22, the package
     only suggests to install the dependency and emits the following message when
     running the CLI without a proper Java 8 found:

 ```console
 $ rug